Five Evidence-Based Ways to Hone Proprioception

 There no longer appears to be any doubt that training programs can improve proprioception.
 There is a growing consensus about the type, duration, applicability and scope of proprioceptive training (Aman et al. 2014).

 Rule of thumb?
 Active movements provide a more significant training effect, although a combination of active and passive movements (with and without the provision of exteroceptive feedback) show the largest improvements.

-Treatments which last longer routinely show greater improvements in proprioceptive outcomes, with regimens lasting greater than 6 weeks demonstrating the greatest significance; however, there is no “meeting of the minds” on what an ideal training dosage should be.
+Treatments that last longer routinely show greater improvements in proprioceptive outcomes, with regimens lasting greater than six weeks demonstrating the greatest significance; however, there is no 'meeting of the minds' on what an ideal training dosage should be.